 But several websites mention that the Greek Orthodox Church of the Annunciation is closed on Sundays.
 Thus, if you are going to visit on Sunday, I would suggest verifying the opening hours.

 The dress code of this place is similar to all other religious places.
 I call it “knees and shoulders.”
-That means the clothes must reach out to the knees (preferably below them) and cover the shoulders.
+That means the clothes must reach the knees (preferably below them) and cover the shoulders.

 Saint Gabriel Church